 Since you worked with an established illustrator who has her own distinct style, how did you decide on the look of the film?
 As a director, how much input and guidance do you provide?

-Something I've discovered is that there aren't as many differences between live action and animation as I initially though.
+Something I've discovered is that there aren't as many differences between live action and animation as I initially thought.
 (This is my first animated film.)
-90% of the work is just casting ... you have to find the right people.
+90% of the work is just casting... you have to find the right people.
 Fiona's work already has a really creepy vibe, so it perfectly lends itself to this dark story.
 We had very few rounds of back-and-forth during the process and it was less about the style, more about tweaking the characters to make sure they're in service to the story.

 How many animators did you use?